BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The 1st and the 3rd operations require the state field while the 4th operation requires the field storing the descendants.
 Hence, within each cycle, the algorithm requires the CPU to fetch two fields data.
-The important point here is that each cycle would involve an object of a different type which means that for each cycle the CPU needs to fetch data from an array (or some arrays).
+The important point here is that each cycle would involve an object of a different type which means that for each cycle the CPU needs to fetch data from a new array (or some arrays).
 C++ may solve the problem more elegantly considering that the descendants of the types can be defined statically.
 For example, the types of the descendants of CS_EO_Panel type are CS_SC_Panel and CS_SC_Stiffener.
 Hence, the compiler can be informed for these types statically